microsoft/MixedRealityToolkit-Unity/Documentation/Profiles/Profiles.md

 > [!NOTE]
 > The Spatial Awareness system is turned off by default based on client feedback - it is an interesting visualization to see initially but is typically turned off to avoid the visual distraction and the additional performance hit of having it on.
-The system can be re-eanbled by following the [instructions here](../SpatialAwareness/SpatialAwarenessGettingStarted.md).
+The system can be re-enabled by following the [instructions here](../SpatialAwareness/SpatialAwarenessGettingStarted.md).